Gabboxl/LinkShorter/README.md

 -----------------------------------------------------

-The LinkShorter class is very simple to use and you can log-in with your own credentials on all the services (adfly, goo.gl etc..)!
+The LinkShorter class is very simple to use,

 here's an example: